A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Reapply sealant as needed to maintain energy efficiency.

-Good sealing protects your sauna from moisture damage and allows the sauna to operate more efficiently.
-Annual inspections make sure that the seals are in good condition saving you from a costly investment.
+Good sealing protects your sauna from moisture damage and allows it to operate more efficiently.
+Annual inspections ensure that the seals are in good condition, saving you from costly repairs.

 Producing accurate, complete seals around all openings is the key to achieving full performance.